Realistic Blur Synthesis for Learning Image Deblurring

-The methods 8 and 10 use our saturation synthesis approach.
-The result of the method 8 shows that, while it is worse than the method 7 (an oracle method), it still performs better the method 6, which does not perform saturation synthesis, especially for the test images with saturated pixels.
-Also, our final method (method 10) performs comparably to a oracle method (method 9).
-Both methods 9 and 10 achieve 32.12 dB for all the test images.
-This confirms the effectiveness of our approach despite the simplicity of our saturation synthesis approach.
+\paragraph{Saturation (6, 7, 8, 9 \& 10)} To analyze the effect of saturated pixels, we first compare the method 6, which does not include saturated pixels whose values are clipped, and the method 7, which uses oracle saturated pixels.
+As shown by the results, including saturated pixels improves the deblurring quality by 0.12 dB.
+Especially, the improvement is large for the test images with saturated pixels (0.30 dB).
+Methods 8 and 10 use our saturation synthesis approach.
+The result of the method 8 shows that, while it is worse than the method 7 (the oracle method), it still performs better the method 6, which does not perform saturation synthesis, especially for the test images with saturated pixels.
+Also, our final method (method 10) performs comparably to the oracle method (method 9).
+Both methods 9 and 10 achieve 32.06 dB for all the test images.
+This confirms the effectiveness of our saturation synthesis approach despite its simplicity.